eip-home/eip/docs/index.md

 ### Special Interest Group on EIP

-The mailling list of the Interest Group for EIP is eip@cnit.it
+The mailling list of the Interest Group for EIP is eip@postino.cnit.it.
+Subscribe to the eip mailing list and access the list archives [here](http://postino.cnit.it/cgi-bin/mailman/listinfo/eip).

 The wiki of the EIP group is [here](https://github.com/eip-home/eip/wiki/Wiki-for-EIP)

-### EIP draft specifications
+### EIP documents

 See the draft specifications [here](https://github.com/eip-home/eip/wiki/specifications)